Earn with the best

 You're the boss.
-As an independent contractor, you have the flexibility and freedom to drive whenever you want, wherever you want.
+As an independent contractor, you have the freedom to drive whenever you want, wherever you want.

-You can make it full-time, part-time, or once in a while -- and dash practically anywhere.
+You can dash whenever you want, meaning you are in control of how many hours you want to dash per day or per week -- and you can dash practically anywhere.
 It's a great alternative to seasonal, temporary, and part-time work.